guider23/Freedom/README.md

 That's it.
 If it works, you're done.
 If not, keep reading.

-## The Problem (aka My College IT (AI&DS) Department Goes Too Far)

-Not only did they block half the internet, they also blacklisted every VPN domain they could find.
-NordVPN?
-Blocked.
-ExpressVPN?
-Blocked.
-Even the small obscure ones.
-You can't even reach their websites to download configs.
-Big brain move by the IT department, honestly.

-## The Solution (aka How I Got My Internet Back)

-Here's the thing - they can't blacklist domains that don't exist yet.
-So I made this tool that grabs VPN configs from random cloud servers (AWS, Linode, Google Cloud - wherever I feel like hosting that week).

-By default, it connects to my servers.
-But fair warning: sometimes I forget to pay the AWS bill or just turn off the EC2 instance for fun.
-If it doesn't work, don't panic - just spin up your own server and use `--url` to point to it.

 ## What You Actually Need (Requirements)

 First, you need WireGuard.
 Yeah, you actually have to install something.
 I know, shocking.